Bylaws Were Last Updated on October 16, 2021

 Section III – MEMBERSHIP DUES

-Dues shall be set by the Board of Directors and shall be collected annually during the month prior to membership expiring.
+Dues shall be set by the Board of Directors and shall (typically) be collected annually during the month prior to membership expiring.
 Membership is based upon the organization’s fiscal year.
 Notice of renewal will be given one month prior to renewal via e-mail and at the organization’s monthly meeting.
 Dues are considered delinquent two months after the date of renewal and said member will automatically be removed from the membership roster.
 Dues, or any portion thereof, are not refundable.
+(NOTE: the timing of membership renewals may be adjusted during the pandemic)

 Section IV – SPECIAL CONDITIONS FOR DUES OR GUESTS